codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-vr-oculus-app.md

 Each Unity build will have to activate a valid Unity Plus or a Unity Pro license using your **Unity email**, **Unity serial number** and the **Unity password**.

-1. If you are using a Team in Codemagic, you can add these as global environment variables for your team by clicking on **Teams > your Team name** and then clicking on **Global variables and secrets**.
-Otherwise, you can add the environment variables at the application level by clicking the **Environment variables** tab.
+1. You can add these as global environment variables for your personal account by navigating to **Teams > Personal Team** or team by navigating to **Teams > Your Team Name** and then clicking on **Global variables and secrets**.
+Likewise, you can add the environment variables at the application level by clicking the **Environment variables** tab.

 2. Enter `UNITY_EMAIL` as the **_Variable name_**.
 3. Enter the email address used with your Unity ID as **_Variable value_**.